Trevor Ncube

 Trevor Vusumuzi Ncube is a Zimbabwean entrepreneur and newspaper publisher now living in South Africa and publishing in both countries.
 As an editor and publisher, he was a critical voice in media of former Zimbabwean President Robert Mugabe and his government.

 Personal

 Ncube was born in Bulawayo, Zimbabwe.
 Ncube holds a Bachelor of Arts (Honours) degree in Economic History from the University of Zimbabwe.
 He was a teacher at Pumula High School in the early 1980s.
-He then went to work as a journalist, then editor and ultimately news paper publisher by end of the 1990s.
+He then went to work as a journalist, then editor and ultimately newspaper publisher by end of the 1990s.

 Career

 In 1989 Trevor Ncube became assistant editor at The Financial Gazette and was named its executive editor in 1991.